fedora-python/pyp2rpm/README.md

 ## Contributing

-We will gladly accept any pull request or recommendation.
+We will gladly accept any pull request, bug report, or feature request.
-With complex pull requests, please include unit tests in *pytest*, use *flexmock* if you need mocking.
+With complex pull requests, please include unit tests in *pytest*.
+You can use *flexmock* if you need mocking.

-pyp2rpm is licensed under MIT license.
+pyp2rpm is licensed under the MIT/Expat license.